mia-platform/documentation/docs/fast_data/configuration/single_view_creator/index.md

 ## Runtime Management

 :::info
-This feature is supported from version `6.4.0` of the Single View Creator
+This feature is supported from version `6.7.0` of the Single View Creator.
 :::

-By specifying the environment variables `CONTROL_PLANE_ACTIONS_TOPIC` and `CONTROL_PLANE_KAFKA_GROUP_ID` you enable the Single View Creator to receive and execute the commands from the [Runtime Management](/fast_data/runtime_management/overview.mdx).
+By specifying the environment variables `CONTROL_PLANE_CONFIG_PATH`, you enable the Single View Creator to receive and execute the commands from the [Runtime Management](/fast_data/runtime_management/overview.mdx).

+:::caution
-By design, every service interacting with the Control Plane starts up in a paused state, unless a `resume` command that can apply to the specific service is already present in the topic.
+By design, every service interacting with the Control Plane starts up in a paused state, unless the Control Plane has already resumed the data stream before.

 Therefore, when the Single View Creator starts up, the aggregation process will not start automatically.

 In this case, you just need to send a `resume` command to the resource name (namely, the Single View name) managed by the Single View Creator.

-:::tip
-Read the [Interacting with the Frontend](/fast_data/runtime_management/overview.mdx#interacting-with-the-frontend) section of the Runtime Management documentation page to learn more about the Control Plane and how to use it.
 :::

+You can read about the setup of the Single View Creator in [its dedicated section](/fast_data/runtime_management/workloads.mdx?workload=svc#single-view-creator).